WebCLAP/wclap-bridge/README.md

 There are also `WclapTranslationScope`s associated with long-lived host structures (such as `clap_host_t` and associated extensions).
 Since the WCLAP doesn't export `free()`, these are returned to a pool when no longer needed, instead of being destroyed.

 `WclapTranslationScope`s also own a section of native memory, used as temporary storage for translating values when the WCLAP calls host functions.
 By default, this is 64KB, but

+### Validity checking

+Since a native CLAP plugin is loaded as a dynamic library into the host process, the plugin is implicitly trusted.
+Hosts might (completely reasonably!) protect against buggy behaviour, but not malicious behaviour, since that's impossible.

+However, untrusted WCLAPs _should_ be safe to run.
+Much like opening a webpage in a browser, at worst they should be annoying, but not crash the system or leak user data.
+WCLAPs are sandboxed by the WebAssembly engine (including system access via WASI), but could still return values which aim to cause misbehaviour or crashes in the host.

+`wclap_global_init()` therefore has a `validityCheckLevel` argument, where `0` means the host (not this bridge) is responsible for validating all values, preventing crashes or unsafe behaviour.
+Here are other thresholds, and the assumptions they check/enforce:

+* `10` - basic range/type checks
+* `100` - semantic validity checks
+* `200` - opinionated safety checks
+	* no more than 1000 plugins per module

 ## Known issues